The main priority for any piece of immersive technology is to simplify and/or enhance our lives.

 The healthcare industry as a whole is embracing such innovative solutions.

 Immersive technology gives healthcare organisations the ability for early diagnosis.
 Technology can quickly and accurately process a lot more data than a human.
-So, AR tools enable us to dramatically reduce human errors in diagnosis and the correct treatment for that patience.
+So, AR tools enable us to dramatically reduce human errors in diagnosis and the correct treatment for that patient.
 This results in doctors being able to treat a larger number of patients.
 Reducing risk is key.

 Laduma has filmed open-heart surgeries in 360°.
 This assists the training of junior surgeons without the risk or disruption of these incredibly intricate and high-risk operations.
 VR & AR technology makes medical training more interactive and helps students to use the theory in the real world.